elear/red/website/content/series/rfc-download.md

 type `rsync \-avz \--delete rsync.rfc-editor.org::rfcs-text-only my-rfc-mirror`

 (The `\--delete` option is useful for removing local copies of files that have been deleted from the repository as well as expired Internet-Drafts.)

-## Download RFCs in TAR or ZIP Files

-RFCs are available in three file formats: TXT, PDF, and XML.
-The XML format is only available for RFC 8650 and later.

-FIXME: generate a download table